-Additionally, the bill establishes a "Farm Winery Marketing Assistance Fund," which will be funded through permit fees and other sources, to support the promotion and marketing of farm wineries.
-The Texas Alcoholic Beverage Commission is tasked with adopting rules to implement the new provisions, including the process for issuing permits and managing exemptions for permit holders under certain circumstances.
+Additionally, the bill establishes a "Farm Winery Marketing Assistance Fund" to support the promotion and marketing of farm wineries, funded by permit fees and other sources.
+The Texas Alcoholic Beverage Commission is tasked with adopting rules to implement the new provisions, including a temporary exemption process for permit holders facing challenges such as crop scarcity or natural disasters.
 The permit fee is capped at $500 annually, with half of the revenue directed to the marketing assistance fund.
-The bill stipulates that the commission cannot issue farm winery permits until September 1, 2026, and it will take effect upon the adoption of the necessary rules or on September 1, 2025, if immediate effect is not achieved.
+The provisions of this act will take effect upon the adoption of the necessary rules, with a delay on issuing permits until September 1, 2026.

 Statutes affected: Introduced: ()